The Creation Research Museum of Ontario

 The last location before heading back.
 The site was the

 shoreline along Lake Ontario and on the opposite side of the road a cut.
 I was determined to collect at least a chunk of a stromatolite because up until now I only had found stromatoporiods, their porous cousins.
-Amazing examples of stromatolites in the road cut along with other fossils.

 Another prominent single specimen.